CS126SP20/final-project-Kanavb2/DEVELOPMENT.md

 ### 4/28/20
 * Added an inventory to manage items and money

+### 4/30/20
+* Refactored long switch cases into HashMaps in islandapp.cc and map.cc
+* Made inventory more descriptive, added a money display

+### 5/2/20
+* Added npc placeholders throughout the map

 ### To do:
 * Add npc sprites
-* Add npcs throughout the map
 * Add a save state
 * Figure out combat system